polyvision/EasyRaceLapTimer/ir_daemon_v2/README.md

-To use, you will need the Perl module Linux::IRPulses.
+To use, you will some Perl dependencies.
 Start by installing cpanm:

   apt-get install cpanminus

-Then use that to install the module:
+Then, from the ir_daemon_v2/ directory, do:

-  cpanm Linux::IRPulses
+  cpanm --installdeps .

 You will also need to setup LIRC.
 See: